jonfoong/jonfoong.github.io/writings/_posts/2023-08-05-rscrapergcp.md

 # What you need

 For this guide you will need 1) a script that scrapes data from the web, 2) a Docker account, and 3) a Google Cloud Platform (GCP) account.
 Docker is necessary to "containerize" your script and GCP is needed to execute the containerized image at scheduled intervals.
 I will explain these terms in a moment.
-For the cloud option Azure and AWS are bigger players but I use GCP because I prefer staying within the Google architecture and it also gives new users $300 of free credits to play with.
+There are other cloud options but I use GCP because I prefer staying within the Google architecture and it also gives new users $300 of free credits to play with.
 This is not to be scoffed at because if you do it right, your scraper should consume only minimal resources and $300 will go a long way.

 Let's assume you have a script that looks like this: